 'Hi-Yo, Silver!
 Away!'

-In 1949, actor Clayton Moore caught the studio's eye after his role in Ghost of Zorro.
+In 1949, actor Clayton Moore (adapted from his birth name Jack Carlton Moore) caught the studio's eye after his role in Ghost of Zorro.
+Moore had previously also appeared in Black Dragons and Jesse James Rides Again but had gotten his start in the industry as a stuntman.
 He was cast to play the title character in The Lone Ranger's debut on ABC with Jay Silverheels alongside him as his partner, Tonto.
-Viewers loved the duo who would yell "Hi-Yo Silver, away!" at the end of every episode after saving the day.
-The show was the network's first major hit and the highest-rated show in the early '50s.
+Viewers loved the duo who would yell "Hi-Yo Silver, away!" at the end of every episode after saving the day and riding off into the far frontier.
+The television series was the network's first major hit and the highest-rated show in the early '50s.

-Unfortunately, there were some alleged contract disputes and Moore was pulled from his role on the show.
+Unfortunately, there were some alleged contract disputes, and Moore was pulled from his role on the show.
 It's unclear what really happened as Moore refutes these rumors in his autobiography, I Was That Masked Man.
-Due to the ranger mask, the studio assumed no one would notice the switch and Moore was replaced with John Hart.
-After Hart's 52 episode run, Moore returned as the masked rider from 1954-1957.
-Silverheels stayed in his role as Tonto throughout the entirety of the shows run.
+Due to the ranger mask, the studio assumed no one would notice the switch, and Moore was replaced with John Hart.
+After Hart's 52 episode run, Moore returned to the TV show as the masked rider from 1954-1957.
+Silverheels stayed in his role as Tonto throughout the entirety of the show's run.

 In 2013, Hollywood decided to revisit the classic story of the western hero and his Native American companion.
 The film starred Armie Hammer as the masked hero and Johnny Depp as Tonto.
 Putting Depp in makeup to play the role of a Native American didn't sit well with audiences.
 The film, directed by Gore Verbinski, was a massive flop at the box office, losing millions.
 It's probably in some Hall of Fame for the biggest flops of all time...so we should probably all skip it.

-Moore will always be considered the real Lone Ranger.
+Moore will always be considered the real Lone Ranger, the role he is still best known for.
+The character's name is even listed next to his own on his star on the Hollywood Walk of Fame.
 The Chicago, Illinois native passed away in 1999 after suffering from a heart attack.
 At the time he was being treated in a hospital in West Hills, California in Los Angeles.